eduardorq/printer-monitor/README.md

 ## Initial Configuration
 All settings may be managed from the Web Interface, however, you may update the **Settings.h** file manually -- but it is not required.
 There is also an option to display current weather when the print is off-line.
 * If you are using the Easy Monitor Board you must set the const int SCL_PIN = D1 in the Settings.h file.
 * By default OctoPrint client is selected.
-If you wish to use Repetier then uncomment //#define USE_REPETIER_CLIENT in the Settings.h file.
+If you wish to use Repetier then uncomment //#define USE_REPETIER_CLIENT or Moonraker uncomment //#define USE_MOONRAKER_CLIENT in the Settings.h file.
 * Your OctoPrint API Key from your OctoPrint -> User Settings -> Current API Key  -- similar for Repetier API Key.
 * Optional OpenWeatherMap API Key -- if you want current weather when not printing.
 Get the api key from: https://openweathermap.org/